theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ## The digitally-controlled analog oscillator

 The biggest problem with the VCO design is that the control voltage that determines the frequency is generated by a complex circuit that is very sensitive to temperature drift and manufacturing tolerances.
-This means that the generated control voltage might not match up to exactly to what it should be for the desired note and end up sounding out of tune.
-What's worse is that even if you adjust for this you'll need to re-adjust as the instrument gets warmer.
+This means that the generated control voltage might not match up to exactly to what it should be for the desired note and it'll end up sounding out of tune.
+What's worse is that even if you adjust for this you'll need to re-adjust as the instrument gets warmer!

 With DCOs a different scheme is used to control the frequency.
 Unlike the analog VCO approach where a control voltage determines the frequency, a DCO's frequency is controlled by a **digital clock signal**.
 A digital clock signal is a square wave that operates at a specific frequency.
 In order to play different notes a microcontroller is used to change the frequency of the clock signal.